yevhensydorov/kk-test/README.md

 ### Testing
 - Backend tests: `yarn test`

+## Test Evaluation

+This coding test provides a well-balanced assessment of full-stack development skills, covering essential aspects like:
+- Error handling and validation
+- Responsive design implementation
+- Data flow
+- API integration
+- Type safety with TypeScript

+### Potential Improvements for Future Tests

+To make the test even more comprehensive, here are some suggested additions:

+1. **Business Logic Complexity**
+   - Complex pricing rules and discounts
+   - Multiple delivery options and preferences

+2. **State Management**
+   - Implementation of Redux, Zustand, or similar if we have more pages, routes, cart
+   - Complex data flow scenarios
+   - State persistence requirements

+3. **Form Handling**
+   - Implementation of the "Edit delivery" feature
+   - Form validation and error handling
+   - Complex form state management

+4. **Performance Optimization**
+   - API response caching
+   - Image optimization
+   - Code splitting and lazy loading

 ## Future Improvements

 If given more time, here are several areas where the application could be enhanced: